29 Nov Represenatvie Office In Viet Nam – Typical Rights And Obligations

-There are nearly 10.000 foreign representative offices in Ho Chi Minh City, some have been operating since 1995 till today.
+There are nearly 10.000 foreign representative offices in Ho Chi Minh City now, and the same numbers in Binh Duong, Dong Nai, Ha Noi… some have been operating since 1995 till today.
 Some representative offices are operating together with a subsidiary company which are all belong to the same headquarter from oversea.

 Vietnam-based representative offices of a foreign investor is a dependent unit, which is established under the provisions of Vietnamese law to conduct market survey and a number of commercial promotion activities permitted by Vietnamese law.

-- A representative can significantly enhance and support business development for parent company, it is cost efficient, easy to manage and able to keep investor away from many potential risks of violating local compliance procedures: No add valued tax, no corporate income tax, no accounting books, no financial statement, no independent audit required… Furthermore, it is easy to shutdown as well.
+- Although a representative can enhance and support a lot for business for parent company but it is very easy to manage and save cost and avoid risky things from local compliance procedures: No add valued tax, no corporate income tax, no accounting books, no financial statement, no independent audit required… and it is easy to shut down a representative also.
+Means, operate a representative in Viet Nam you can perform your investment in the most save cost option.

 - A representative office shall be complied with other regulations such as Anti money laundering law, other tax law, commercial law for any activity in Viet Nam.
-In particular, representative should collect and manage all the business records in related to any query or question from competent authorities.
-After every 3 to 5 years of operations, the tax department will perform inspection procedures to verify the truth, fairness and lawfulness of each transaction…
+In particular, representative should collect and manage for all the business records in related for any query or question from competent authorities.
+After every 3 to 5 years of operations, the tax department will perform inspection procedures to verify the true, fair and lawful of each transaction…

 - A representative office shall prepare and submit annual report for the Licensing department.

-- The operation period of a representative office is 5 years at maximum and can be extended.
+- The operation term of a representative office is 5 years at maximum and can be extended.

 Typical rights of representative offices